 JDK Enhancement Proposals, or Java JEPs, have become a critical part of the democratization of Java as a community initiative.

 And, because JEPs form the roadmap for continued improvement and innovation of the Java language, they represent a central standard for which the future direction of Java is agreed upon and built.

 While the amount of JEPs per JDK release have gone down, as noted in the section above, the six month release cadence means features, both preview and standard, are added to the JDK more frequently.

 In the sections below, we look at JEPs introduced for JDK versions, starting with the upcoming JDK 15, and working our way backward to JDK 8.

 JDK Enhancement Proposals for Java 15

-So far for Java 15, the following JEPs are marked for addition.
+For Java 15, released 2020/09/15, the following JEPs were added.
 JEP 378, of course, marks the integration of Text Blocks as a fully-fledged feature for Java.
-You can view a full list of the JEPs for Java 15, here.
+You can view a full list of the JEPs for Java 15.

 - JEP 371: Hidden Classes

 - JEP 377: ZGC: A Scalable Low-Latency Garbage Collector